Mark Watson-Gandy: Editorships

 Watson-Gandy has co-edited Butterworths Corporate Law Service, LexisNexis (Company Law: co-editor since 2008), having previously been assistant editor of the Family Court Reporter, local government editor of Justice of the Peace magazine and editor of Litigation, the legal journal.

 Writing and speaking

-Since 1997 Watson-Gandy has contributed a monthly column to Business Money, the commercial finance magazine.
+Watson-Gandy contributes a monthly column to Business Money, the commercial finance magazine.
 He also writes and speaks regularly in the media on legal matters and business education.

 Civic appointments and charitable service

 Watson-Gandy's appointments to boards of companies as well as not-for-profit organisations include: